The-GFM-Group/.github/profile/README.md

 # Welcome to The GFM Group's official GitHub page!
 This is where we do a lot of our programming work behind the scenes.
 While most if not all of it is private, we are incredibly flattered with your interest in the behind-the-scenes aspects of our work.

-For complete products from us, you can check it all out at the following websites: https://bygraffix.com, https://futurentertain.com, https://moderneindustries.com,
+For our complete public projects, you can check it all out at the following websites: https://bygraffix.com, https://futurentertain.com, https://moderneindustries.com,